jamesp9/munin-plugins/README.md

-# munin-rpi-sensors
+# munin-plugins
-Graph assorted sensors attached to the Raspberry Pi
+Assorted Munin plugins that I've made for various sensors and gpu monitoring.

 ## Internal Temperature Sensor
+sensor_temp_internal.py

 ## DS18B20 - Temperature
 To use the Dallas 1-Wire Temperature sensor plugin, you will first need to find out the unique 64bit rom code of your device.